core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 This triggers the EDHOC exchange at the Server, which replies with a 2.04 (Changed) response.
 The response payload consists of EDHOC message_2, which also includes the EDHOC connection identifier C_R of the Server.
 The Content-Format of the response may be set to "application/edhoc".

-Finally, the Client sends a POST request to the same reserved EDHOC resource used earlier to send EDHOC message_1.
+Finally, the Client sends a POST request to the same EDHOC resource used earlier to send EDHOC message_1.
 The request payload consists of the EDHOC connection identifier C_R, concatenated with EDHOC message_3.

 After this exchange takes place, and after successful verifications as specified in the EDHOC protocol, the Client and Server can derive an OSCORE Security Context, as defined in {{Section A.2 of I-D.ietf-lake-edhoc}}.
 After that, they can use OSCORE to protect their communications as per {{RFC8613}}.